Frequently Asked Questions about Comprehensive Individualized Assessment for Children and Teens

 • Comprehensive written report with recommendations for school, home, therapy, and other services if applicable

-• A 1 to 2 hour session explaining results and recommendations.
+• A 1.5-hour session explaining results and recommendations.
 Recommendations provide guidance about what can be done to support you and/or your child/teen to thrive more at home and at school or work.
-If your you or your child/teen are also in therapy, there will be information helpful to the therapist as well.
+If you or your child/teen are also in therapy, there will be information helpful to the therapist as well.

 Additional charges may apply if significant time is allocated to the review of previous assessment documents or history or to consultation with parents, teachers, or other practitioners involved in the client’s care.
-So, the best plan is to speak to our assessment team, Dr. Chris Cooper or Dr. Grace Goodman to discuss the goals of the testing and the best plan reaching those goals.
-Once we have collaborated together on this, we will then be able to discuss the specific costs.
+So, the best plan is to speak to our assessment team regarding the goals of the testing and the best plan to reach those goals.
+Once we have collaborated on this, we will then be able to discuss the specific costs.

 8. Will insurance pay for a Comprehensive Individualized Assessment?

 Some insurance will pay for at least a part of the assessment costs.
 You should contact your insurance company and see what your policy offers.
 Often insurance companies will not pay unless they have approved the testing prior to it beginning.
 You should check with them about this.
-Our policy is to charge you for the assessment, and give you a receipt that you can submit to your insurance company for reimbursement.
-Partial payment (usually half) is expected at the beginning of the testing process, and payment in full by the last session.
+Our policy is to charge you for the assessment and give you a receipt that you can submit to your insurance company for reimbursement.
+A holding fee of $200 is paid when the initial testing dates are chosen.
+The first half of the payment is expected on the first day of testing, and the second half is paid at the feedback session.
 Credit cards can be used.

 Dr. Grace Goodman’s qualifications